Race Day Timeline

 ROAD CLOSURES AND RUNNER SAFETY

-County Road 42C to Centennial Drive Road will be closed to traffic for the opening 3/4 mile of the race, after which runners will have a full lane closure on County Road 23E (Centennial Dr) to the top of Monster Mountain at mile 1.8.
-From Monster Mountain to the Bingham Hill Rd turn, runners will use the hard shoulder.
+County Road 42C to Centennial Drive Road will be closed to traffic for the opening 3/4 mile of the race, after which runners will have a full lane closure on County Road 23E (Centennial Dr) to the Bingham Hill Rd turn (mile 6.5).
 Bingham Hill Road will be closed to all westbound vehicular traffic from County Road 23E to Overland Trail.
 Neighborhood traffic will be routed in and out from west to east.

 Traffic control volunteers will be at all major intersections on the course to guide runners and stop traffic.
-Police officers will be manning the Taft Hill road crossing.
-All volunteer and police instructions are final.
+Police officers and flaggers will be assisting with parking in the morning, at the Taft Hill road crossing at mile 10.2, and on Linden Street at the finish.
+All volunteer, flagger and police instructions are final.

 Runners have a total of four hours to complete the course.
 This is an average pace of 18:20 per mile.